As part of the 2017-18 Budget, the Government announced it would remove the double GST taxation of digital currency from 1 July 2017.

 A process of consultation and the development of draft legislation has now been completed.
 See GST – removing the double taxation of digital currency.

-From 1 July 2017, digital currency is treated just like money for GST purposes.
+From 1 July 2017, digital currency is treated like money (for GST purposes).

-For the legislation passed to give effect to these changes – see media release and Treasury Laws Amendment (2017 Measures No. 6) Bill 2017
+For the legislation passed to give effect to these changes – Treasury Laws Amendment (2017 Measures No. 6) Bill 2017

 How Bitcoin is taxed

 Some think that Bitcoin is better than gold and USD, and speculation has been clearly gathering steam.
 The rapid increase in attention on cryptocurrencies has been noticed by tax authorities around the world.

 In Australia Bitcoin is now treated like money for GST purposes, but for income tax (including CGT) purposes more general rules apply.

 What happens to digital currency profits for tax purposes?